Back to Forests

 There’s nothing wrong with wanting justice.

-The question is whether our worldview gives us permission to say the word.
+The question is whether the story we live inside gives us permission to say the word.

 What If You’re Already Living Like Morality Is Real?